andreamerello/models-3d/webcam-box/README.md

 ![box](image1.jpg)
 ![box](image3.jpg)

-I us the webcam to keep an eye on my 3d printer :)
+I use the webcam to keep an eye on my 3d printer :)

 ![box](image4.jpg)